dfinity/dre-airflow/rollout-dashboard/README.md

 *[Find the live dashboard in production here](https://rollout-dashboard.ch1-rel1.dfinity.network/)*

+## Frontend information

+See [frontend/README.md](frontend/README.md) for information on the frontend.

 ## Production information

 To upgrade the dashboard in production, simply approve the latest